-This paper is a technical overview of the JSON Encoding Rules (JER), a set of encoding rules for ASN.1 recently developed by OSS Nokalva and submitted to the ISO/IEC and ITU-T for standardization.
-The JER specification is expected to become an ITU-T Recommendation and be made freely available for download in early 2018.
+This paper is a technical overview of the JSON Encoding Rules (JER), a set of encoding rules for ASN.1 developed by OSS Nokalva and standardized by the ISO/IEC and ITU-T in 2018.
+The JER specification has recently been published by the ITU-T as Recommendation X.697 "Information technology - ASN.1 encoding rules: Specification of JavaScript Object Notation Encoding Rules (JER)".
+It is available for free download from the ITU-T website.
+Publication of the standard by the ISO/IEC is expected soon.